Crochet Glasses Case – Seeing Spots

 Rate this Crochet Glasses Case Pattern!

-I hope you enjoyed this Seeing Spots crochet glasses case pattern.
+I hope you enjoyed this crochet glasses case pattern.
 A downloadable pdf of this pattern is available on Ravelry for a small fee.
-The fee for the pdf format is to offset the advertising revenue lost when you print or download the pattern rather than viewing it online.

 Do you want the best of Stitches n Scraps delivered right to your inbox?
 The Stitches n Scraps email newsletter includes highlights from the blog as well as special features not available elsewhere.
 Don’t miss a stitch – Subscribe now!